Skip to main content

 Our Art Therapy options include: Partial Hospitalization Program (PHP)

-Holistic Therapies at The Heights Treatment
+Holistic & Evidence-Based Therapies Offered at The Heights Treatment

 We implement only evidence-based treatments to ensure the efficacy of our programming.